-Your FOIA request may include a request that the fees be reduced or waived.
-You must include specific details (See 26 CFR (f)(2)) to qualify for a waiver.
+Your FOIA request may include a request that any applicable fees be reduced or waived.
+You must include specific details (See 26 CFR 601.702 (f)(2)) to qualify for a waiver.

 You may be able to request expedited processing of your FOIA request if you qualify under stipulated criteria.
 You must have a 'compelling need' for expedited processing and must include specific details concerning your need for expedited processing in your FOIA request to receive expedited processing.
 You must also certify that the statement of compelling need is true and correct to the best of his or her knowledge and belief.
-See 26 CFR 601702 (c)(6) for information on compelling needs and qualifications for expedited processing.
+See 26 CFR 601.702 (c)(6) for information on compelling needs and qualifications for expedited processing.

 Where to Send Your Request

 You must show proof of identity and demonstrate your right to access information to receive copies of documents protected under the Privacy Act or Internal Revenue Code 6103.
 You can establish your identity and right to access by one of the following:

-- Signing your FOIA request (stamped or digital signatures are unacceptable for the purpose of establishing identity), including your address in the request, and attaching a copy of one form of identification bearing your signature (such as a valid driver’s license, passport or other government issued picture ID)
+- Sign your FOIA request (stamped or digital signatures are unacceptable for establishing identity), include your address in the request, and attach a copy of one form of identification bearing your signature (such as a valid driver’s license, passport or other government issued picture ID)

-- Present a notarized statement swearing to or affirming your identity, or
+- Present a notarized statement swearing to or affirming your identity

-- Presenting a sworn statement as to your identity, under penalty of perjury.
+- Present a sworn statement as to your identity, under penalty of perjury.
 The sworn statement must meet the requirements of 28 USC section 1746.
 (You may include in your FOIA request "I declare under penalty of perjury of the laws of the United States of America that the foregoing is true and correct.
 Executed on [date].
-I am [your name] and I am requesting…."), or
+I am [your name] and I am requesting….")

-- Providing an official document showing proof of entitlement as the sole proprietor, member of partnership, corporate officer, shareholder, etc., if requesting the records of a business.
+- Provide an official document showing proof of entitlement as the sole proprietor, member of partnership, corporate officer, shareholder, etc., if requesting the records of a business.

 Appendix B. IRS FOIA Fee Schedule